Pumpkin-Bots/8793PartBot/README.md

 - Location-based lookup (BIN-xxx, RACK-xxx)

 ### 🛠 Automated Workflow
-1. Student submits `/requestpart` in Discord
+1. Student submits `/requestpart` in Discord (optionally with specific SKU)
 2. Apps Script creates request in Google Sheets
+3. **User-provided SKU written immediately** (if specified)
-3. **AI enrichment (Gemini)** extracts part details from URL
+4. **AI enrichment (Gemini)** extracts part details from URL
+   - If user provided SKU → AI only fills Part Name and Price
+   - If no user SKU → AI fills Part Name, SKU, and Price
-4. System checks inventory for existing stock
+5. System checks inventory for existing stock
-5. Mentor reviews and approves in Google Sheets
+6. Mentor reviews and approves in Google Sheets
-6. **Student can cancel** using `/cancelrequest` (if not yet ordered)
+7. **Student can cancel** using `/cancelrequest` (if not yet ordered)
-7. Approved requests automatically moved to Orders sheet
+8. Approved requests automatically moved to Orders sheet
-8. Order status tracked until received
+9. Order status tracked until received
-9. Denied requests flagged in `/openorders` for visibility
+10. Denied requests flagged in `/openorders` for visibility

 **Status workflow:**
 - **📥 Submitted** → Initial request state